 Capital refers to the money that your business can use to run and grow.
 Liabilities are subtracted from assets to get this number.

 It can be the cash or other assets that can be sold or liquidated to pay for things.
-Capital doesn't show the amount the business is spending; it shows how much it could spend.
+Capital doesn't indicate current expenditures; it shows the potential spending capacity.

 7. Cash flow

 It incorporates the total cash a company expects to receive over a certain period of time.
 Monthly cash flow represents the amount you expect to get in a given month.

 The American Institute of Certified Public Accountants is the group that gives out the title "certified public accountant."
 CPAs pass a uniform exam and get a license in the state where they live.
 The title indicates that the holder has considerable accounting knowledge and is eligible to work in this sector.

 Credit is an accounting entry that can make a company's liabilities or assets smaller.
 Whenever a credit is owed to the business, its assets increase A business's liability will go up if the business owes credit.